oweitman/ioBroker.squeezeboxrpc/README.md

 SqueezeboxRPC

 This is an alternate Adapter that uses the RPC-Protokoll to get data and send commands to the Logitech Media Server.
+Why another squeezebox adapter?
+The existing adapter use telnet to access the LMS.
+The telnet has some disadvantages.
+The actual main web interface of the LMS also uses the rpc/json-protocol to get all needed informations or send commands to the server/players.

 - Install the package
 - Create an instance
 - Configure the Instance with the IP of the logitech media server and the port (normaly 9000)
+- start/restart the instance

 ## Provided states